-The first results of the study were presented in 2016 during annual meetings of the American Elasmobranch Association, European Elasmobranch Association and the V Encuentro Colombiano sobre Condrictios.
+In 2016 and 2017, results of the study were presented during the annual meetings of the American Elasmobranch Association, European Elasmobranch Association and the V Encuentro Colombiano sobre Condrictios.
 Read the presentation here.

-Mitochondrial DNA analysis from 298 out of the total 509 samples, which were collected in Gran Canaria, Lanzarote and Tenerife, indicated a very low genetic diversity in the individuals.
+Mitochondrial DNA analysis from 300 out of the total 509 individuals, which were collected in Gran Canaria, Lanzarote and Tenerife, indicated a very low genetic diversity.
 This can be very worrying news for the populations in the Canary Islands, however it requires confirmation with other techniques.
 The analysis of the remaining samples and future studies, incorporating samples from other islands and regions of its distribution, will be required to understand angelshark population dynamics and thus to help in its conservation.

 This study, together with others developed by ElasmoCan about different ecological and biological aspects of the angelshark, are important for the knowledge of its life history and help to make effective decisions for the conservation management of this endangered species.